Litigation/Legal Practice Assistant

 Salary Range in Miami:$57,700 to $64,100

 Interested applicants should submit via Jobvite by August 7:

 Applications, including those submitted after August 7, may be reviewed on a rolling basis until the position is filled.

 Please reach out to email@example.com if you are having technical difficulties submitting your application.
 No phone calls, drop-ins, or hard copies.

-Earthjustice is driven by a passion for justice, partnership, and excellence.
+Earthjustice is driven by a passion for justice, partnership and excellence.
 Our core values lead us to seek a broad range of perspectives and backgrounds to achieve our mission and to maintain an inclusive environment where all staff are valued and respected.
-As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information, or any other factor that is not related to the position.
+As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are given equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information or any other factor that is not related to the position.

 For positions located within the City and County of San Francisco: Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.